Direct Fisher Score Estimation for Likelihood Maximization: Likelihood-free Fisher Score Estimation

 We can thus obtain a closed-form solution for the linear Fisher score matching estimator as:

-Once \( \hat{W} \) is obtained, we can use this to construct our Fisher score estimator \( \hat{S}(\mathbf{x}; \theta_t) = \hat{W}^\intercal \mathbf{x} \).
+Once \( \hat{W} \) is obtained, we can use this to construct our Fisher score estimator \( \hat{S}(\mathbf{x}; \theta_t) = \hat{W}^\top \mathbf{x} \).
 We provide a complete derivation and further discussion in the Appendix~\ref{appendix:linear_model}.
 Although the local Fisher score matching objective is a general framework that is agnostic to the choice of parameterization of the model, using a linear model essentially recasts the model estimation procedure as multivariate linear regression, benefiting from well-understood theory and efficient implementations.
-Although a linear model might not be sufficient to fully capture the full data-parameter relationship, it provides a strong baseline that we find works well empirically in an iterative optimization algorithm.
+Although a linear model might not be sufficient to fully capture the full data-parameter relationship, it provides a strong baseline that we find works well empirically compared to a more flexible neural network-based model, which incurs significant computational costs in the form of an inner optimization loop and increased variance.
+We provide empirical comparisons with the neural network-based score model in the relevant experimental sections of the appendix, and details of the implementation in Appendix~\ref{appendix:nn_model}.